topshopifydev/Shopify-API/README.md

 4. Open `index.html` in your browser to see the counter.

 The page fetches `/api` every five seconds and animates the number toward the latest value.
+Below the counter a progress bar shows progress toward today's goal with the current sales value displayed inside the bar.